 Prerequisite: Biology or Cellular Molecular Biology majors must first complete their major's Biology Foundation with a 2.5 GPA.
-CHEM-3115 with a grade of "C" or better.
-The student will use standard lab techniques to conduct an independent research project that attempts to answer a pertinent question in the area of molecular genetics or cell biology.
-Laboratory - 3 hours.
+BIOL-2314 and CHEM-3115 with a grade of "C" or better

+The student will use standard lab techniques to conduct a semester research project that attempts to answer a pertinent question in the area of molecular genetics or cell biology.
+Laboratory -3- hours.
 This course is normally offered in the spring semester of even numbered years.